Sutherland-Chan helps create a healthier, more harmonious community through the medium of educated touch.

 History of Sutherland-Chan School of Massage Therapy

-Sutherland-Chan School of Massage Therapy opened in January 1978 with a class of 14 students.
-The two founders, Grace Chan and Christine Sutherland, met at a now defunct massage school where Grace was a student and Christine was one of her instructors.
+Sutherland-Chan School of Massage Therapy was incorporated in August 1978 and began operation that fall with a class of 14 students.
+The two founders, Grace Chan and Christine Sutherland, met at a now defunct massage school where Grace was a student and Christine was one of the instructors.
 Working in the same clinic after Grace’s graduation, they discussed their reservations about the quality of massage education they had received.
 Reflecting on key areas such as injury assessment and working with specific medical conditions, they felt undertrained, especially clinically.

 The school’s first location was a tiny space at 402 Spadina Avenue, but a move to a large old house at 732 Spadina Avenue soon followed as the enrollment almost doubled to 25 by the fall of 1979.
 The plumbing wasn’t great and there were a few issues with pest control, but it was “home” to many S-C students and faculty, as well as to a busy professional clinic.

 In the mid ’90s, massage therapy’s growing popularity resulted in a surge of government approvals of new programs.
-In less than 20 years the number of massage schools in Ontario jumped from five to almost forty, with public system and commercial interests entering the field.
-Sutherland-Chan, as a single-campus one-profession school, faced many new challenges – it is a testament to our reputation and resilience that we have survived the changes remarkably well.
-We have had to become more astute competitors without letting go of the values and standards our name has come to represent.
+In less than 20 years the number of massage schools in Ontario jumped from five to more than forty, with public system and commercial interests entering the field.
+Sutherland-Chan, as a single-campus one-profession school, faced many new challenges – it is a testament to our reputation and resilience that we not only survived, but thrived.
+We had to become more astute competitors without letting go of the values and standards our name has come to represent.
 We have also had tremendous support and loyalty from our teaching and administrative staff.